Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Model formulation

 where

 is the convolution between the interaction force $U'$ and the concentration $c$.
 Here, $Z(x,t)$ denotes space-time white noise, i.e., a spatiotemporal (generalized) Gaussian random field with

+where $\delta(x)$ denotes the Dirac delta distribution.
+Equation~\eqref{eq:Dean-Kawasaki} is commonly referred to as the \textit{Dean--Kawasaki equation}~\cite{dean1996,kawasaki1998}.
+In the SPDE literature, its solutions are typically called \textit{fluctuating densities}.
+In this manuscript, however, we use the term \textit{concentration} (or concentration profiles) to avoid confusion with probability densities on configuration space.

-where $\delta(x)$ denotes the Dirac delta distribution. \Cref{eq:Dean-Kawasaki} is also called \textit{Dean--Kawasaki equation}~\cite{dean1996,kawasaki1998}.
-We recall that the Dean--Kawasaki equation is mathematically ill-defined as an SPDE, since the multiplicative noise term $\partial_x(\sqrt{c},Z)$ is not well posed on the level of densities; in fact, its formal solutions are given by empirical measures of the underlying particle system.
+We recall that the Dean--Kawasaki equation is mathematically ill-defined as an SPDE, since the multiplicative noise term $\partial_x(\sqrt{c} \,Z)$ is not well posed on the level of function.
+In fact, the only formal (martingale) solutions are given by empirical measures of the underlying particle system~\cite{konarovskyi2019}.
 Consequently, one typically works with regularized or coarse-grained versions of~\eqref{eq:Dean-Kawasaki}.
 The fact that regularized solutions of this SPDE are practical tools for replicating particle-based clustering dynamics has been demonstrated in~\cite{wehlitz2025}, where it was shown that such models reproduce both the initial cluster formation and the long-term merging dynamics that deterministic mean-field approaches fail to capture.